gnyrfta/gameboy/README.md

 - [X] Implement an 'etch a sketch' as the next item on the menu.
 - [X] Figure out a good way to exit the etchasketch.
 - [ ] Implement Pong
-  - [ ] Randomize ball direction after impact
+  - [X] Make ball direction after impact depend on where on the padel it hit.
   - [ ] Add Scorekeeper
   - [X] Add second padel
   - [ ] Optimize ball speed and padel speed.
 Redraw only top and bottom pixels of rectangle.
 Make rectangle thinner.
   - [ ] Add high score
   - [ ] Add escape button.
-  - [ ] Increase ball size.
+  - [X] Increase ball size.
   - [ ] Fix bug where there are two padels on one side when moving below the middle.
 Disappears when returning past middle.

 - Implement Filips 'Asteroids' game as the fourth item on the menu.
 :milky_way:
 ### Whenever someone is inspired